Chaklader/SignalSyncPro/papers/PAPER_2.md

 **Modal Adaptation and Scenario-Specific Behavior:**

 The agent adapts its service strategy based on traffic composition.
-In bicycle-priority scenarios (Bi), bicycle waiting times (28.69s) are appropriately prioritized despite being higher than in car-priority scenarios (18.20s in Pr).
-This demonstrates the agent learned to allocate phase time based on dominant demand patterns rather than applying uniform logic regardless of traffic mix.

-However, this adaptation reveals trade-offs: when one mode dominates, minor modes experience increased waiting.
-In high-car scenarios (Pr_4-9), bus service degrades to 10.30-14.54s compared to 2.45-2.92s in bicycle/pedestrian priority scenarios.
-This context-dependent bus priority (74% good service, 26% degraded) raises the question: Is bus priority absolute or should it yield to extreme car congestion?
-Domain expert input is needed to determine whether this behavior is rational adaptation or policy deficiency.
+In bicycle-priority scenarios (Bi), bicycle waiting times (28.43s) appropriately increased relative to car-priority scenarios (18.42s), showing learned modal prioritization.
+However, this adaptation revealed trade-offs: when one mode dominates, minor modes experience increased waiting.
+In high-car scenarios (Pr_4-9), bus service degrades to 10.30-14.54s compared to 2.45-2.92s in bicycle/pedestrian priority scenarios, raising questions about whether bus priority should be absolute or context-dependent.

 **Edge Cases Concentrated in Extreme Conditions:**